-The brain is god’s puppet strings–shoot a horse in the head and watch it drop to the ground like a sack of rocks, just like when a puppet master grows bored and lets go of his puppet’s strings.
+“The brain is god’s puppet strings–shoot a horse in the head and watch it drop to the ground like a sack of rocks, just like when a puppet master grows bored and lets go of his puppet’s strings.
 This observation could be looked upon as proof of god’s existence.
 Or that of puppets.
 Or both.

-But the real mystery lies in the strings.
-Notice how when you concentrate on the strings, both god and puppets vanish.
-Which carries the implication that both god and puppets are an illusion.
+“But the real mystery lies in the strings.
+Notice how when you concentrate on the strings, both god and puppet vanish.
+Which carries the implication that god and puppets are an illusion.

-Nothing exists outside the mind, and the brain is the tabernacle of the mind.
-But if nothing exists outside the mind, how can this be?
-The brain, then, must be an illusion.
-The mind needs to anchor itself in illusion in order to exist.
-So then why does the horse collapse when you put a bullet in its brain?
+“Nothing exists outside the mind, don’t you see, and the brain is the tabernacle of the mind.
+But if nothing exists outside the mind, how can there be a brain for the mind to kick back in?
+The brain, then, must be an illusion, and the mind needs to anchor itself in illusion in order to exist!
+So why does the horse collapse when you put a bullet in its brain?
 Is god dead?
 Are god and mind one and the same?
 Is god the original puppet?
 Does this explain why Pinocchio’s nose grew long?
 The collapse of the World Trade Center?
 Sodomy and warfare?
 Language?
 Is existence a commodity?
 What are hard facts worth in the world of the Puppet Master?
-All this makes me want to put a bullet in god’s brain.
-Desecrate his tabernacle.
-Live in a world with no strings attached.
+All this makes me want to put a bullet in god’s brain!
+Desecrate his tabernacle!
+Live in a world with no strings attached.”